AV-EMO-Reasoning: Benchmarking Emotional Reasoning Capabilities in Omni-modal LLMS with Audio-visual Cues

-These works address important facets of dialogue, yet they do not systematically evaluate whether an SDM—or, more broadly, an omni-modal LLM—can detect, interpret, and incorporate a user’s emotional state using both audio and visual cues in a context-aware manner.

 Speech-only evaluation is insufficient for emotion reasoning since many affective cues are ambiguous in voice, complementary across modalities, or visible yet silent \cite{Goncalves_2025}.
-However, real conversations hinge on whether those expressive cues agree.
-Imagine that sarcasm, masking, and cultural speaking styles can flatten prosody, while facial action patterns help resolve intent.
-Vocal arousal and facial valence often diverge; considering them jointly improves inference, particularly under noise or channel mismatch.
-Also, some emotions surface with little or no acoustic trace, including tears, micro-expressions, and gaze aversion, but remain evident on the face.
-People also notice cross-modal incongruence \cite{10890558} (a smile with a cold tone) and adjust accordingly \cite{wang2024cross}; models should, too.
-Limiting the evaluation to speech leaves these phenomena untested.
+The nuance of real-world conversation often hinges on the congruence between these expressive streams.
+For instance, sarcasm, masking, or specific cultural speaking styles can flatten prosody, leaving facial action patterns as the primary reliable indicators of intent.
+Furthermore, since vocal arousal and facial valence frequently diverge, perceiving them jointly significantly improves inference accuracy, particularly in environments characterized by acoustic noise or channel mismatch.
+Some emotional markers such as tears, micro-expressions, and gaze aversion often leave little to no acoustic trace, yet they remain visually self-evident.
+Because humans are highly sensitive to cross-modal incongruence \cite{10890558} such as a smile paired with a cold, detached tone and adjust their social expectations accordingly \cite{wang2024cross}, computational frameworks must account for these multi-modal discrepancies to achieve affective alignment.
+Restricting the evaluation to speech leaves these complex, high-stakes communicative phenomena untested.

-To bridge this gap, we extend EMO-Reasoning \cite{liu2025emo} to the audio-visual setting.
-Our benchmark, AV-EMO-Reasoning (Figure~\ref{fig:avemo}), assesses an omni-modal LLM’s capacity to detect, interpret, and integrate a user’s emotional state from tone, wording, and visual signals — and to deploy that understanding in its responses.
-As in EMO-Reasoning, we combine categorical (e.g., happy, angry) and dimensional (e.g., arousal, valence) perspectives to capture a broad range of affective phenomena, and we evaluate temporal dynamics across turns.
-Concretely, in the categorical paradigm, we measure how closely an agent’s expressed emotion matches the user’s at each dialogue turn, given both speech and face.
-In the dimensional attributes, we quantify dynamics—emotional contagion and balancing—over time, now computed from synchronized audio-visual trajectories.
-To enable fine-grained continuous analysis, we develop an audio-visual continuous emotion recognition (AV-CSER) model that produces frame-level arousal/valence estimates aligned to both waveform and video frames, complementing a discrete classifier for turn-level labels.
+To bridge this gap, we propose AV-EMO-Reasoning (Figure~\ref{fig:avemo}), a benchmark that evaluates an omni-modal LLM’s ability to detect, interpret, and integrate a user’s emotional state from vocal tone, linguistic content, and visual signals, and effectively reflect this understanding in its responses.
+We evaluate both discrete emotion categories (e.g., happy, angry) and continuous affective trajectories to capture a broad range of affective phenomena across turns.

-Our experiments reveal that current omni-modal LLMs underperform on audio-visual emotional reasoning, particularly when prosody and facial signals conflict, indicating substantial headroom for models that reason jointly over modalities.
-We summarize our contributions: